mdabrowski1990/uds/docs/source/pages/messages.rst

 .. code-block::  python

     from uds.messages import AbstractPacketType

-    AbstractPacketType.is_member(value_to_check)  # checks whether value is enum member - returns true/false
+    # you can check if value is member of AbstractPacketType enum
-    AbstractPacketType.validate_member(value_to_check)  # checks whether value is enum member - raises an exception if not a member
+    AbstractPacketType.is_member(value_to_check)  # returns True if value is member, False otherwise AbstractPacketType.validate_member(value_to_check)  # raises an exception if value is not a member of the enum

-    AbstractPacketType.add_member(name="NEW_NPCI_NAME", value=0x0)  # adds a new member to enum class
+    # you can add a new enum member
+    AbstractPacketType.add_member(name="NEW_NPCI_NAME", value=0x0)

 Bus Frame
 ---------